First sign of South African variant in Minnesota adds to COVID-19 concerns

 Minnesota on Thursday achieved an interim goal of providing vaccine to 70% of the state's senior citizens, who were prioritized for initial doses along with health care workers, long-term care facility residents and educators.

-The state earlier this week expanded eligibility to roughly 1.8 million non-elderly adults with chronic conditions or key front-line occupations that increase their infection risks.
+The state earlier this week expanded eligibility to about 1.8 million adults with chronic conditions or in key front-line occupations that increase their infection risks.

 New Mayo Clinic research underscored the potential for vaccine to not only protect individuals but slow the spread of the virus.
 Clinical trials of the three vaccines primarily examined their ability to prevent symptomatic illnesses, hospitalizations and deaths, and didn't focus on whether they prevented asymptomatic cases — which can occur in as many as half of infections.